fernandorpm/mischiefer/README.md

 - CSS: `node_modules/mischiefer/css/mischiefer.min.css`
 - JS: `node_modules/mischiefer/js/mischiefer.min.js`

-3. Download the mischiefer files from github and import them manually to your project:
+3. Download the mischiefer files from Github and import them manually to your project:
 - Import the files into your HTML files, passing down the directory where you added the CSS and JS files.

 4. Use import commands on your main CSS file: